pkritiotis/go-outbox/README.md

 ```
 ## Start the outbox dispatcher
-The dispatcher can run on the same or different instance of the applicatin that uses the outbox.
+The dispatcher can run on the same or different instance of the application that uses the outbox.
+Once the dispatcher starts, it will periodically check for new outbox messages and push them to the kafka broker
 ```go
 func main() {